kubermatic/docs/content/kubermatic/master/installation/start_kkp/cheat_sheets/access_to_cluster/_index.en.md

 weight = 10
 +++

-You can either SSH to created control plane instance(s) and use the `/etc/kubernetes/admin.conf` or if you want to have access to your Kubernetes cluster locally, follow these steps.
+You can either SSH to one of the created control plane instance(s) and use the `/etc/kubernetes/admin.conf` or if you want to have access to your Kubernetes cluster locally, follow these steps.

 ## Prerequisites